Flash Morgan Webster: WWE (2018–2022)

 Webster made his WWE debut at WrestleMania Axxess in 2018, being defeated by Pete Dunne.
 On 18 May it was announced that Webster would be a participant in the 2018 United Kingdom Championship Tournament.
 He would defeat Jordan Devlin in the quarter-finals before being eliminated by eventual tournament winner, Zack Gibson.
 The following night, Webster, Travis Banks and Mark Andrews were defeated in a WWE United Kingdom Championship number one contenders match by the returning Noam Dar.

 Webster made his 205 Live debut teaming with Cedric Alexander and Mustafa Ali where they defeated James Drake, Joseph Conners and Drew Gulak.

 In a triple threat tag team match at NXT UK TakeOver: Cardiff, Webster along with Mark Andrews captured the NXT UK Tag Team Championship after defeating James Drake and Zack Gibson to win the title.

 In June 2021, vignettes started appearing on WWE social media and NXTUK programming featuring Webster, his then tag team partner Andrews and stand out women wrestler Dani Luna.
 The vignettes would focus on each of the individual's unique looks and passions for their music genres.
 In the coming weeks, the group would be given a new entrance theme and begin working together under the name Subculture.

 On 18 August 2022, Webster was released from his WWE contract.

 Impact / Total Nonstop Action Wrestling (2023–2024)

 On the 12 May 2023 episode of Impact!, it was announced that Webster and Mark Andrews (accompanied by Dani Luna) will challenge the Impact World Tag Team Champions ABC (Ace Austin and Chris Bey).
 On 26 May at Under Siege, Webster and Andrews failed to win the titles from ABC.

 It was later on announced that Webster and Andrew would return to Impact to participate in a four-way match for the World Tag Team Championship against ABC, Brian Myers and Moose, and Rich Swann and Sami Callihan at Slammiversary of year 2023.
 During this match the two were successful.
+They lost the titles to The Rascalz (Trey Miguel and Zachary Wentz) six weeks later at Emergence.